The Tabernacle Choir at Temple Square

 History of the Choir

-In 1846, the Mormons were searching for a place where they could freely worship God.
+In 1846, the Latter-day Saints were searching for a place where they could freely worship God.
 On their westward trek across the vast American continent, the pioneers often broke the prairie's stillness with the sound of their voices.
 Singing hymns around the campfire became a nightly custom.

 One of these hymns, its words written as the pioneers made their westward journey, was "Come, Come, Ye Saints" by William Clayton.
 It retains today an exalted place in the repertoire of the Tabernacle Choir: